-18. RELATED PARTIES
+17. RELATED PARTIES

-The Stuart Weitzman brand and one of its employees each maintain a partial ownership interest of less than 50% in a factory (two in total) located in Spain, which are involved in the production of Stuart Weitzman inventory.
-Payments to these two factories represented \$39.2 million and \$6.3 million in fiscal 2016 and fiscal 2015, respectively.
-Amounts payable to these factories were not material at July 2, 2016 or June 27, 2015.
+The Stuart Weitzman brand owns approximately 50% of a factory and one of its former employees maintains a partial ownership interest of less than 50% in a factory, both of which are located in Spain, which are involved in the production of Stuart Weitzman inventory.
+Payments to these two factories represented \$27.6 million and \$39.2 million in fiscal 2017 and fiscal 2016, respectively.
+Amounts payable to these factories were not material at July 1, 2017 or July 2, 2016.